typesafegithub/yaml2kotlin/docs/user-guide/kotlin2yaml.md

-!!! warning "Experimental"
+# TODO: documentation is out of date

  The script generator's development is in progress.
 Please expect missing features and other kinds of instabilities.

 If you have an existing working GitHub YAML workflow, the **script generator** can convert it to a Kotlin script!
 It may not produce the most readable or by any means final code (as with every code generator), but it's a good starting point